hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 <> num > g:num f:r { parseInt($1 + "") }
 ```

-> By default, when a *terminal-symbol* is passed to a reduce function, it is represented by a Token object.
+> When a *terminal-symbol* is passed to a reduce function, it is represented by a [Token](#todo) object.
+This object provides several utilty
+> methods useful when anylizing and transforming an AST into other forms.

 We're using JavaScript expressions to define action used in the reduce function `f:r { ... }`.
 Hydrocarbon supports other syntaxes, but
 its native form is JavaScript, so we'll stick with that.
 The contents of a reduce function is an expression that takes the parsed symbols